grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 xk6-browser/01 Browser/newpage--options--.md

 excerpt: 'xk6-browser: Browser.newPage method'
 ---

 Creates a new [Page](/javascript-api/xk6-browser/page/) in a new [BrowserContext](/javascript-api/xk6-browser/browsercontext/) and returns the page.
+You do not need to create a new `BrowserContext` prior to using `newPage`.

 <TableWithNestedRows>